brahimmachkouri/minimal-blog-for-github-pages/README.md

 # Minimal blog for Github Pages

 This is a minimalist blog repository, for Github Pages, with a search feature (thank to [lunr.js](https://lunrjs.com/)) on the pages and articles titles, categories, and tags.

-There is category page and tags page.

 The theme is [minima](https://github.com/jekyll/minima), the default Jekyll theme.

 Look at the file _config.yml to configure your blog.

+There is a page that lists all the categories, and a page that lists all the tags (this one is optional : look at the _config.yml to enable or disable it).

-## How to convert to Github Pages
+## How to convert your repository to Github Pages

 To convert this repository to a Github Pages blog, go to Settings, and click on "Pages" :